tyang896/Notepad/README.md

 ```

 ## Usage
 To use this application locally, open the `server.js` file in a terminal and run `node server.js`.
-Once the server is running, you can view the application on a browser from `http://localhost:3001`
+Once the server is running, you can view the application from a browser on `http://localhost:3001`

+You can view a live demonstration of the application [here](https://shielded-stream-83364.herokuapp.com/)

 ## License
 This project is licensed under the [MIT License](https://opensource.org/licenses/MIT)